Bagnaia Extends Title Lead As Bastianini Wins Malaysian MotoGP - UrduPoint

 Reigning world title-holder Bagnaia of Italy now has a 14-point lead on Spain's Martin heading into the race in Qatar next weekend.

+The factory Ducati rider Bagnaia is favourite to retain his crown but the championship looks set to go right down to the final race of the season in Valencia at the end of the month.

-"I tried to close the gap to Alex and Bastia but I was struggling a lot on the braking," said the factory Ducati rider Bagnaia.
+"I tried to close the gap to Alex and Bastia but I was struggling a lot on the braking," said the 26-year-old Bagnaia.

 Bagnaia made a sluggish start from pole and was swallowed up right away by rival Martin, who had begun second on the grid on his Ducati, and Bagnaia's team-mate Bastianini.

-But Pramac's Martin immediately ran wide and the Italian Bastianini, who started third on the grid, emerged at the front.
+But Pramac's Martin immediately ran wide and Bastianini, who started third on the grid, emerged at the front.

 Bastianini led Malaysian MotoGP sprint winner Marquez through a third of the 20 laps, with Martin and Bagnaia squabbling over third.
 Bagnaia won that tussle, to cheers from the Sepang crowd.